Website Migration SEO: How to Protect Your Rankings

 Define URL Mapping

-Draft a URL mapping document outlining old URLs → new URLs to ensure a seamless transition.
-For pages that no longer exist, redirect them to the most relevant equivalent rather than a generic homepage to maintain link equity and user experience.
-Prioritise high-traffic and high-value pages, and test redirects thoroughly to catch any broken links or incorrect mappings before launch.
+Draft a URL mapping document listing old URLs against their new destinations.
+For pages that no longer exist, redirect to the closest relevant equivalent rather than dumping everyone on the homepage, which protects both link equity and the user experience.
+Prioritise high-traffic and high-value pages, and test the redirects before launch to catch broken or incorrect mappings.

-“Upfront planning is the bedrock.
-A detailed URL mapping doc spares you from chaotic fixes once the new site is live,” advises Ciaran Connolly.
+“Upfront planning is the bedrock of a successful website migration.
+A detailed URL mapping document spares you from chaotic fixes once the new site is live.”
+Ciaran Connolly, founder of ProfileTree

 Executing the Technical Migration